Frogs are a very popular pet, especially with new reptile hobbyists. It is also common to see wild frogs in a garden and want to feed them.

 Adult Frog Feeding Schedule

-You will want to feed an adult frog every two to day days, although this can vary with their size.
-Smaller, higher-energy species should be fed every two days, frogs larger than three inches can be fed three days.
+You will want to feed an adult frog every two to three days, although this can vary with their size.
+Smaller, higher-energy species should be fed every two days, and frogs larger than three inches can be fed three days.

 You should feed a varied diet made up of: